Norton Commando History

 Main bearing failures and broken pistons were frequently encountered with early Combat engines.
 However, after the factory upgraded the main bearings and installed a modified breather, they became more reliable.

-More than most motorcycle manufacturers, Norton consistently focused on engineering and function.
+More so than most motorcycle manufacturers, Norton consistently focused on engineering and function.
 One example is the brake caliper - a one-piece housing with two pistons, versus two-piece housing with single piston like most competitors.

 750 Commando Mark-V